zaphodbeeblebrox3rd/docker-scale-out/README.md

 > ${SUBNET}.1.0/24
 > ${SUBNET6}1:0/122

+## Multiple Instances
+Each cluster must have a unique class B subnet.

+Default IPv4 is SUBNET="10.11".
+Default IPv6 is SUBNET6="2001:db8:1:1::".

 ## Custom Slurm version

 To specify an explicit version of Slurm to be compiled and installed: